bayanfuad/reading-notes/task01..md

 Within a manual page, perform a search for 'term' n
 After performing a search within a manual page, select the next found item.

+# File Manipulation!

+  mkdir
+Make Directory - ie. Create a directory. rmdir
+Remove Directory - ie. Delete a directory. touch
+Create a blank file.
+cp
+Copy - ie. Copy a file or directory. mv
+Move - ie. Move a file or directory (can also be used to rename). rm
+Remove - ie. Delete a file.
+  No undo
+The Linux command line does not have an undo feature.
+Perform destructive actions carefully.
+Command line options
+Most commands have many useful command line options.
+Make sure you skim the man page for new commands so you are familiar with what they can do and what is available.